MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

 ## <a name="SSMSProcedure"></a> Partition a table with SSMS

 Follow the steps in this section to optionally create filegroups and corresponding files, then create a partitioned table or partition an existing table using the **Create Partition Wizard** in SQL Server Management Studio (SSMS).
 The **Create Partition Wizard** is available in SSMS for SQL Server and Azure SQL Managed Instance.
-Find example code for Azure SQL Database in [Create a partitioned table on one filegroup using Transact-SQL](#create-a-partitioned-table-on-one-filegroup-using-transact-sql).
+For Azure SQL Database, refer to [Create a partitioned table on one filegroup using Transact-SQL](#create-a-partitioned-table-on-one-filegroup-using-transact-sql).

-### Create new filegroups for a partitioned table
+### Create new filegroups (optional)

 If you wish to place your partitioned table on one or more new [filegroups](partitioned-tables-and-indexes.md#filegroups), follow the steps in this section.
 Both SQL Server and Azure SQL Managed Instance support creating filegroups and files.
 For Azure SQL Managed Instance, the path for any files created will automatically be configured for you.